 25. Amarena

-Native to Italy, Amarena cherry features a small, dark color appearance and is usually used to decorate people’s favorite white chocolate-based desserts.
-Though their main flavor is tart, quite bitter, they still are a delicious fruit to enjoy with your dishes or drinks, like cocktails.
+Native to Italy, Amarena cherries feature a small, dark color appearance and are usually used to decorate people’s favorite white chocolate-based desserts.
+Though their main flavor is tart and quite bitter, they still are a delicious fruit to enjoy with your dishes or drinks, especially cocktails.

 Origin: Bologna, Italy (1869)